fjvallarino/monomer/tasks.md

   - Add new request types (drag started, drag stopped, drag cancelled)
   - Add new events (drag hover)
   - SDL supports Drag and Drop integration with OS
+  - Does it make sense to handle offset
+    - It would avoid resizing on scroll
+    - We need transform stack on Renderer (also rotate?)
+    - We need to transform events
+      - This way we avoid having to translate widgets
+    - We need current transform in WidgetEnv
+      - Only used for rendering
+      - hovered would also use it
+    - We need to set transform on render (and clear it)
+    - Check scroll in scroll (one with max height)